CarlKCarlK/rustconf24.handson/rsb_no_std1.md

 This says we won't use the standard library, but we will still use allocated memory.

-This causes dozens of errors, one for every place we use ``std::``, for example:
+Now `cargo check --target thumbv7m-none-eabi` causes dozens of errors, one for every place we use ``std::``, for example:

 ```rust
 use std::cmp::max;